pamnati592/Donkey-Kong-Game-C-/README.md

 x: Ghost.
 p: Hammer.

-Steps Files (*.steps):
+Steps Files (*.steps)
 These files track the movements and actions of game entities (e.g., Mario, barrels) during gameplay.
+The .steps files are generated during Save mode and are used in Load mode to restore the game to its previous state.

+When the game is saved, a .steps file is created to record all the relevant actions and movements of the entities in the game.
+This file stores the precise sequence of events needed to accurately recreate the gameplay state.

+When the game is loaded, the .steps file is used to replay the recorded actions and restore the game state exactly as it was at the time of saving.
+This allows players to continue their progress from where they left off.

-Result Files (*.result):
+Result Files (*.result)
+Purpose:
-These files record the results of a game session, including Mario’s lives lost, level completion, and score.
+The .result files record the results of a game session, including important details such as:

+Mario's lives lost
+Level completion status
+Score achieved during the session
+These files are specifically used in Silent Mode to verify if the game has been correctly recorded and saved.

+Silent Mode:
+When running the game in Silent Mode (with the -silent flag), no game interface or prompts are shown.
+The game operates quietly in the background, and the results of the session are recorded in a .result file.
+This mode is particularly useful for testing or automation, allowing the player (or system) to confirm that the game has been properly logged without needing to observe the session directly.

+Why use .result files in Silent Mode?
+These files serve as a log to confirm that the game was played and saved correctly.
+By examining the .result files, you can check whether Mario’s progress (such as lives lost, levels completed, and score) has been accurately recorded.
+This is especially useful for debugging or verifying gameplay accuracy in an automated environment.
 Usage
 Installation
 Prerequisites: